It’s possible to eat healthy on the road with kids. Here’s how!

-Traveling for spring break?
+Traveling for vacation or the holidays?
 A nutritious diet is always in, whether it’s fall, winter, spring, or summer!
-Spring break can be a time for relaxation, sunshine, and leisurely vacations, but for some it can be stressful traveling with kids.
+Spring break can be a time for relaxation, sunshine, and leisurely vacations, but for some, it can be stressful traveling with kids.
 That does not mean, though, that you have to chuck those healthy eating habits out the window.
 Keep up the good work and be prepared for any food-related challenge you may encounter during your summer fun!
 Here are some simple ways to include healthy eating as a part of your holiday.

 Challenge: Hungry children in an a la carte restaurant.